-Naturally derived make up is notoriously difficult to find but it's also even harder to find natural make up that doesn't flake, slide or wear off before lunch time.
-That's why we're so pleased to be stocking Odylique's range because it really does stand the test of time.
+Natural make up is notoriously difficult to find but it's also even harder to find natural make up that doesn't flake, slide or wear off before lunch time.
+That's why we source only the best organic make up from independent brands in the UK like Odylique and BareFaced Beauty.

 But what exactly is organic mineral make up?